Oblate Program 2017 – 2018

 This Oblate year (September 2017 – May 2018) we have decided unanimously to use Sister Joan Chittister’s latest book, Radical Spirit.
 It focuses on the 12 steps of Humility.
 Together over this two year period, we will discover and live the wisdom of the Rule.
 Humility seems to be a revelation and most needed virtue today.
 We will all be enriched by the shared study and it will enable us to witness and grow in practical ways toward inner freedom.

-You can get this book at Smile.Amazon.com (then you’ll also be contributing a small percentage of your purchase to the Benedictine Sisters of FL).
+You can get this book at Smile.Amazon.com (they donate a percentage of your purchase to the Benedictine Sisters of FL).

 Below are the meeting dates, book section names and areas to be highlighted: